dsagman/picat/readme_hkj copy.md

 There's lots of constraints that can be applied to via a constraint operator or to a list or expression of domain variables and global constraints.

-Picat has implemented quite a few constraints, but there are so, so, so many more.
-Hakan has implemented more of them here: https://www.hakank.org/picat/#global.
+*Rabbit Hole: Picat has implemented a lot of constraints, but there are so, so, so many more.
+There's even a [Global Constraint Catalog!](https://sofdem.github.io/gccat/gccat/sec5.html) Take a look at your own peril to your free time.*

-*Rabbit Hole:  There's even a [Global Constraint Catalog!](https://sofdem.github.io/gccat/gccat/sec5.html) Take a look at your own peril to your free time.*
+hakank: In case you haven't seen it, I've implemented quite a few global constraints that's not in Picat: https://www.hakank.org/picat/#global .

 ### Constraint Operators